alexmckinnon/lighthouselabs/README.md

 ### Day 19

  Write another function called safetyReport(), which returns the percentage of your grid that contains calm waters - you must use the reduce() function in your code.
 The return value should be a string in the form "##%".
 If there are any decimals, it should be rounded to 1 decimal point.

+### Day 20

+Write a function called calcDistance() which will take two coordinates in the form of 'A3' and calculate the distance between the two points.